You are viewing a story from harrypotterfanfiction.com

 Chapter 1: Zebra Angst

 Narcissa boarded the Hogwarts Express after waving farewell to her parents, who stood rigidly on the platform.
 As she passed compartment by compartment, searching for her best friends, she couldn’t help but reminisce on the days when both of her sisters attended Hogwarts with her.
 School, and life in general, had become less interesting since they were gone now, one of them for good, but she was thankful to still have her friends.

 As if reading her mind, a pair of hands grasped her shoulders from behind, pulling her back sharply.
-Would it not have been for her grabbing firmly onto the compartment door, she would have toppled over and humiliated herself.
+She quickly grabbed onto the compartment door, avoiding a humiliating scenario where she would’ve toppled over with her skirt flying over her face.
 Humiliation was intolerable for Narcissa.
 After all, she had a vital reputation to uphold, as she came from a noble and elite family.
-That’s one of the reasons her family had disowned Andromeda at the start of the summer, because of the humiliation she had brought upon them by choosing that boy.
+That was one of the reasons her family had disowned Andromeda at the start of the summer, because of the humiliation she had brought upon them by choosing that boy.
 Everyone else called him a Mudblood.
 Narcissa still didn’t know how she felt about that word.